grame-cncm/faustdoc/src/manual/osc.md

 `oscdump [port]`: receives OSC messages via UDP and dump to standard output
 ```

-Note that OSC messages can be sent from any OSC-compatible applications (e.g., PureData, Max/MSP, etc.).
+Note that OSC messages can be sent from any OSC-compatible application (e.g., PureData, Max/MSP, etc.).

 In the following examples, we'll use two separate terminal windows.
 The first one will be used to send OSC messages to the `noise` application using `oscsend`.
 The second terminal will be used to monitor the messages sent by the application using `oscdump`.
 Commands executed on terminal 1 will be preceded by `T1$`.
 Messages received on terminal 2 will be preceded by `T2:`.
 To monitor on terminal T2 the OSC messages received on UDP port 5511, `oscdump` will be used: